jerbear2008/foxy-calculator/README.md

 This is a firefox port of the popular Cloudy Calculator Chrome extension!
-In the process of porting this extension, I've fixed much of it's deprecated functionality, including bringing google search results back online.
+In the process of porting this extension, I've fixed much of it's deprecated functionality and even added some enhancements, such as bringing google search results back online.

 To open the popup, click the pi icon or type Ctrl+Y